Bone density scan (DXA scan)

 • low bone density (osteopenia)

 Your DXA scan results are given as a number called a T-score.
-Your T-score is worked out by comparing your bone density with the bone density of an average healthy adult of your gender.
-Your T-score is the number of units that your bone density is above or below the average.
+Your T-score is worked out by comparing your bone density with the bone density of an average healthy adult of the same biological sex.
+Your T-score is the number of units your bone density is above or below the average.

 What your T-score means